-"Take the copy," Shacklebolt said.
+"Please, take the copy," Shacklebolt said.
 "I will have the original."

 "You?"
-Lucius asked curious.
+Lucius asked, curious.
 "Not the Archives?"

 "No," Shacklebolt finally smiled.
-"Now everything concerning you and your family is confidential.
+"Now everything concerning you and your family is strictly confidential.
 Only I have access to it.
 And Madame Bones, of course."